ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

   36. ADDED Darker Underdark.
   37. REMOVED Origin's Gods (because Origin Gods SE does this now).
   38. Added my own attempt for useful descriptions of potions in the alchemy menu.
-  39. Removed gold coins from autowares (sorry lol).
+  39. Removed gold coins from autowares.

 ## Listonomicon v7.2